-Atopobium vaginae is an anaerobic, gram-positive opportunistic bacteria.
-Atopobium vaginae was discovered in 1999 using DNA testing, and while rarely found in healthy vaginas, has been implicated in conjunction with Gardnerella vaginalis in recurrent bacterial vaginosis (BV).
-Various researchers have put the rate at 50 per cent (Burton), 70 per cent (Ferris), and over 95 per cent (Verhelst et al and Verstraelen et al).
+While rarely found in healthy vaginas, F. vaginae has been implicated in conjunction with Gardnerella vaginalis in recurrent bacterial vaginosis (BV).
+Various researchers have put the rate of F. vaginae occurrence in BV at 50 per cent (Burton), 70 per cent (Ferris), and over 95 per cent (Verhelst et al and Verstraelen et al).

-A. vaginae develops biofilms, making up to 40 per cent of the biofilms found in BV-affected vaginas, with 60-95 per cent G. vaginalis and less than five per cent lactobacilli.
+F. vaginae develop biofilms, making up to 40 per cent of the biofilms found in BV-affected vaginas, with 60-95 per cent G. vaginalis and less than five per cent lactobacilli.

-Treatments are typically antibiotic-based, with clindamycin and metronidazole the two most commonly prescribed for bacterial vaginosis.
-All nine strains of A. vaginae are highly resistant to nalidixic acid and colistin.
+Medical treatments are typically antibiotic-based, with clindamycin and metronidazole the two most commonly prescribed for BV.
+All previously identified nine strains of F/A. vaginae are highly resistant to nalidixic acid and colistin.
 All lactobacilli are resistant to metronidazole.

-- A few strains of A. vaginae have decreased sensitivity to metronidazole.
+- A few strains of F. vaginae have decreased sensitivity to metronidazole.

-- Metronidazole is only active against A. vaginae at very high concentrations, and is only partially effective against G. vaginalis.
+- Metronidazole is only active against F. vaginae at very high concentrations and is only partially effective against G. vaginalis.

 - Susceptibility to metronidazole is variable with minimum inhibitory concentrations ranging from 8 to 256 µg/mL

-- Clindamycin works on A. vaginae in a lower dose
+- Clindamycin works on F. vaginae in a lower dose

 - Clindamycin is active against G. vaginalis